CLI Reference

 - stata-mcp tool ado-install <package_name> [--source ssc|net|github]

-- stata-mcp tool do <dofile_path> [--is-read-log true|false] [--enable-smcl true|false]
+- stata-mcp tool do <dofile_path> [--read-log-when-error true|false] [--enable-smcl true|false]

-- stata-mcp tool help <command> [--is-read-log true|false] [--enable-smcl true|false]
+- stata-mcp tool help <command> [--read-log-when-error true|false] [--enable-smcl true|false]

 - stata-mcp tool data-info <data_path> [--vars-list var1 var2 ...]